cloudify-cosmo/cloudify-helm/README.md

 ## Description

-It's a helm chart for cloudify manager worker which is:
+It's a helm chart for cloudify manager which is:

-* Highly available, can be deployed with multiple replicas ( available only when used EFS(NFS) Volume )
+* Highly available, can be deployed with multiple replicas. ( available only when used EFS(NFS) Volume )
-* Use Persistent Volume to survive restarts/failures
+* Use persistent volume to survive restarts/failures.
 * Use external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
 * Use external Message Brokes (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami

-This is how the setup looks after deployed to 'cfy-example' namespace:
+This is how the setup looks after it's deployed to 'cfy-example' namespace (it's possible to have multiple replicas (pods) of cloudify manager):

 ![cfy-manager](images/cfy-example.png)

-## How to create a deployment setup?
+## How to create and deploy such a setup?

 1. Deployment of DB (Postgres).

 2. Deployment of Message Broker (rabbitMQ).

 3. Deployment of Cloudify manager worker.

+You need to deploy DB and Message Broker before deploying Cloudify manager worker.

 To better understand how to install and configure cloudify manager worker setup please read [Cloudify manager worker helm chart](cloudify-manager-worker/README.md)